SEP 14–DEC 11, 2016

 (FOR ANNA HALPRIN)

-Anna Halprin is a visionary Bay Area artist whose work has radically expanded the purpose, process, and content of dance-making over seven decades.
-To inform their process, Iova-Koga and inkBoat researched Halprin’s intentions and working methods, which emphasize individual, spontaneous movement, and incorporate chance-generated techniques to determine the choreography in the moment.
+Anna Halprin is a visionary Bay Area artist whose work, over the course of seven decades, has radically expanded the purpose, process, and content of dance-making.
+To inform their process, Iova-Koga and inkBoat researched Halprin’s intentions and working methods, which emphasize the natural structure of the body as the basis for movement, participant inclusivity and a transparent working process to guide the performance.

-The original 95 Rituals was structured around 95 different scores developed from contributions by a wide range of visual and performing artists.
-Each contributing artist was given a template based on the RSVP Cycle¬–a system of art creation developed by Halprin and her late husband, Lawrence, in which collaborators gather resource material, develop a score or set of instructions, evaluate the work and perform.
+95 Rituals was structured around 95 different scores developed from contributions by a wide range of visual and performing artists.
+Each contributing artist was given a template based on the RSVP Cycle–a system of art creation developed by Halprin and her late husband, Lawrence, in which collaborators gather resource material, develop a score or set of instructions, evaluate the work, and then perform.
 95 Rituals culminated in explicitly experimental performances that dissolved the hard line between performance and process.

 ABOUT THE ARTISTS

 Shinichi Iova-Koga has co-directed works with Anna Halprin, Ko Murobushi, Sten Rudstrøm, Yuko Kaseki,Takuya Ishide and KT Nelson (ODC) and has co-created performances with music groups Rova Saxophone Quartet and Sleepytime Gorilla Museum.
-Iova-Koga continues his training and development incorporating techniques and art forms such as modern dance, action theater, Shakuhachi, Aikido, Nihon Buyo, Kagura and Noh Theater, Tadashi Suzuki Training, Hiroko Tamano, Butoh Dance, and Judo.
-Iova-Koga was named one of the “25 to watch” in 2008 by Dance Magazine and awarded a “Goldie” award by the SF Bay Guardian in 2007. inkBoat has been recognized numerous times by the Isadora Duncan Awards Committee, receiving 12 nominations and 4 Izzie awards.
+Iova-Koga credits his mentors Anna Halprin, Ruth Zaporah, Masyuki Koga, Ralph Lemon, Yumiko Yoshioka, Hiroko Tamano and Yukihiro Goto for instilling in him a reverence for irreverence.
 He has been teaching dance composition at Mills College since 2009.This exhibition is supported by the Agnes Cowles Bourne Fund for Special Exhibitions.